 - Difficulty completing daily tasks independently

-- Limited access to certain career paths due to lasting effects
+- Limited access to certain career paths due to the lasting effects

-This is why it is so important for children to receive proper medical attention, undergo the right rehabilitative care for their injuries, and experience emotional support every step of the way.
+This is why it is so important for young injury victims to receive proper medical attention, undergo the right rehabilitative care for their injuries, and experience emotional support every step of the way.

-When you understand the long-term impact of child-related injuries, you and your family can prepare for the road ahead.
-Your child’s lawyer can also advocate for the care and accommodations your child needs to move forward after an injury.
+When you understand the long-term impact of child personal injuries, you and your family can prepare for the road ahead.
+Your child’s lawyer can also advocate for the care and accommodations your child needs to move forward after an injury, as well as a fair settlement.

 Recoverable Damages in a Child Injury Case

-If a settlement is reached in your child’s case—or if a court rules in your child’s favor—your attorney might be eligible to pursue the following types of compensation on behalf of your child:
+If a settlement is reached in your child’s case—or if a court rules in your child’s favor—your personal injury attorney may be eligible to pursue the following types of fair compensation on behalf of your child:

 - Ambulance rides and emergency room visits

-- Surgical procedures, radiology appointments, and prescription medications
+- Surgical procedures, radiology appointments, physical therapy, and prescription medications

 - Future medical treatment if your child’s injury requires ongoing recovery

-- Costs of lifelong care in the event of a permanent disability
+- Future expenses for lifelong care in the event of a permanent disability

-- Lost wages for time you spent away from work while taking care of your child
+- Lost wages for the time you spent away from work while taking care of your child

 - Lost earning capacity if your child won’t be able to seek gainful employment